Succession Planting Basics

 A Note on Seed Saving

-As many of us begin to save more of our own seed, I’ll mention that planning out where you want to save seed from beans, lettuces and peas (crops that take a longer time to set seed) before planting will make transitioning easier.
-Keeping an out of the way spot for a row of beans to keep growing into fall, or for a head of lettuce to flower and seed is a beautiful and sustainable part of the garden process.
-For more info on saving seeds read my “Seed Saving for the Home Gardener” post.
+As many of us begin to save more of our own seed, I’ll mention that planning out where you want to save seed from beans, lettuces, and peas (crops that take a longer time to set seed) before planting will make transitioning easier.
+Keeping an out-of-the-way spot for a row of beans to keep growing into fall, or for a head of lettuce to flower and seed is a beautiful and sustainable part of the garden process.
+For more info on saving seeds, read my “Seed Saving: Vegetables” post.

 These are all general guidelines as each season can be vastly different (as any Minnesotan will proudly remind anyone willing to listen), but these dates and plant varieties give you a good idea of when you could plant which vegetables to keep eating from your garden well into fall, and even winter!